zebbern/Proxy-Scraper/README.md

 ### Proxy Reliability and Security:
 - **Public proxies may be unreliable and pose security risks.**
 - **Avoid using them for sensitive operations or data.**
+- **Remember that free proxies may log browsing history, so your online privacy may be compromised**
 ---

 ## License